pedrodrocha/camaradeputadosapi/README.md

 proposicoes()
 ```

-There are six more functions on this cateogory for querying data on a
+There are six more functions on this category for querying data on a
 specific proposition: `proposicoes_autores()`,
 `proposicoes_historico()`, `proposicoes_info()`,
 `proposicoes_relacionadas()`, `proposicoes_temas()`,